theupdateframework/python-tuf/docs/QUICKSTART.rst

 QuickStart Guide
 =================

-This guide will walk you through the basic steps to set up and use TUF (The Update Framework) in your Python projects using the python-tuf library.
+The guide will walk through the basic steps to set up and use TUF in your Python projects using the python-tuf library.

 Prerequisites
 -------------